These are the 3 big risks to the stock market, economist says

-- The S&P 500 and Nasdaq stock indices closed at record highs on Tuesday.
+- The S&P 500 and Nasdaq stock indexes closed at record highs on Tuesday.

 - There are risks ahead, though: Federal Reserve policy, a surprise recession and disappointing company earnings, one economist said.